 October is National Apple Month and National Farm to School Month.
-Every October schools, preschools, workplaces, and individuals across Utah celebrate by crunching into Utah-grown apples.
+In Utah, we celebrate each October with an Apple Crunch.
+Schools, preschools, workplaces, and individuals across the state crunch into Utah-grown apples and learn more about how they are grown.
 The Apple Crunch is a way to get excited about delicious local produce, help students understand where their food comes from, and support local farmers.
 Across the state, students taste-test different apple varieties, take field trips to local farms, and participate in other apple-themed learning activities.

-Utah Farm to Fork, Utah State Board of Education, Utah Department of Health and Utah Department of Agriculture and Food are partnering to expand the Apple Crunch beyond schools and preschools to other organizations for an even bigger crunch.
+The Utah Farm to Fork Task Force, Utah State Board of Education, Utah Department of Health and Utah Department of Agriculture and Food are partnering to expand the Apple Crunch beyond schools and preschools to other organizations for an even bigger crunch.

 Register Your Crunch-- Register for Apple Crunch here